 Now that schools are going online more than ever before, it’s time to get creative in the virtual classroom.
 If you teach beginning or pre-intermediate English, this free Zoom lesson is for you!

 This lesson includes a PowerPoint PDF on prepositions of place that introduces students to 9 prepositions of place and includes a practice activity for Zoom breakout rooms.

 Depending on your group’s size and level, you’ll need between 30 and 45 minutes for this lesson.

 Instructions for the Zoom lesson on prepositions of place

-1: Download the free PDF file of the lesson PowerPoint below.
+1: To begin, download the free PDF file of the lesson PowerPoint below.

-2: Go over the lesson objectives with your class so they know what they will be learning about.
+2: Then, go over the lesson objectives with your class so they know what they will be learning about.

 3: Activate prior knowledge by asking students to answer the questions on the 3rd slide.
 They can discuss this as a class or you can divide the class into breakout rooms.
 Gather the students back for feedback and use the whiteboard function on Zoom to note down students’ ideas.

-4: Go over the information on the 4th slide, adding in any extra things as needed.
+4: Next. go over the information on the 4th slide, adding in any extra things as needed.

 5: Present new language.
 Draw students’ attention to words written in CAPITAL letters and take extra care with slides containing more than one preposition of place.